contao/docs/docs/manual/installation/install-contao.en.md

 {{% /notice %}}

-### Creating Contao backend users
+### Creating Contao back end users

-Using the [Contao-Installtool](/en/installation/contao-installtool/), you can create your backend user.
-Since Contao 4.10.x you can use the following command on the command line:
+Using the [Contao-Installtool](/en/installation/contao-installtool/), you can create your back end user.
+Since Contao **4.10** you can use the following command on the command line:

 ```bash
 php vendor/bin/contao-console contao:user:create